Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_D/README.md

 | --- | --- |
 | oval_ | ptrn_ |

-Look at the start of the file and make sure the comments say something about

 Now for the actual changes.

 Looking at the code for DemoReel100: